 Meals & Dining Customs

 Dining hours generally follow North American customs, with restaurants opening around 7 or 8am for breakfast, serving lunch from noon to 2pm, and dinner from 7 to 10pm.
 In smaller towns, you’ll find that restaurants close as early as 9pm or sometimes even 8pm.
-Upscale restaurants in Panama City serve until 11pm.

-Seafood -- Panama, which means “abundance of fish,” lives up to its name with lots of fresh delicacies from the sea, including pargo (red snapper), corvina (sea bass), langostino (jumbo shrimp), langosta (lobster), calamari, cangrejo (crab), and pulpo (octopus).
+Seafood — Panama, which means “abundance of fish,” lives up to its name with lots of fresh delicacies from the sea, including pargo (red snapper), corvina (sea bass), langostino (jumbo shrimp), langosta (lobster), calamari, cangrejo (crab), and pulpo (octopus).
 Traditional Panamanian seafood dishes come four ways: fried, grilled, al ajillo (with a spicy garlic sauce), or a la española (sautéed with tomatoes and onions).
 Lobster and jumbo shrimp are expensive because of overfishing and dwindling supplies.

-Desserts -- Pastel tres leches, or “three-milk cake,” is made with just that: evaporated, condensed, and regular milk, cooked into a rich, puddinglike cake.
+Desserts — Pastel tres leches, or “three-milk cake,” is made with just that: evaporated, condensed, and regular milk, cooked into a rich, puddinglike cake.
 Flan is as popular here as it is all over Latin America.
 Street vendors in Panama City (especially on Av.
 Balboa or in Casco Viejo) sell raspados, or fruit-juice–flavored snow cones.
 Panamanians like to top the cone off with a dollop of condensed milk.

 Panama’s most famous drink is seco, a sugar-cane-distilled alcohol produced in Herrera and commonly served with milk and ice.
 You won’t find seco in trendy bars or high-end restaurants; it’s consumed mostly in rural communities and cantinas.
 Also popular in Panama are rum, vodka, and scotch.
 And you won’t want to forget to purchase a couple of bottles of Abuelo, Panama’s surprisingly tasty rum.